jeanbarbier/jeanbarbier/index.md

 > Physics is like sex: sure, it may give some practical results, but that's not why we do it. -- Richard Feynman

 I addition to science, I also enjoy a lot electronic music ([some musical experiments from another life](https://soundcloud.com/junkosaur)), and pretty much any mean of riding/gliding snow, water or air.
 I also love holding my breath while free diving.

-For **prospective students** who would like to do a PhD under my supervision, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science).

 # ERC project CHORAL: Computational Hardness Of RepresentAtion Learning